tombracey/PuLP-Fantasy/README.md

          (e.g. if a constituency had a 10,000 vote Labour majority and a Conservative candidate won by 5,000 votes, they would earn 15,000 points)
    - The team captain scores double points.
 4. **Diversity Requirements**:
-   - At least one candidate from England, Scotland, Wales and Northern Ireland.
+   - At least one candidate from each of England, Scotland, Wales and Northern Ireland.
    - No more than five candidates from the same political party.

 ---